 Delivered by Stone River eLearning, who boast over 250,000 students, this 6 hour course will help you get started with data plotting with the basic Matplotlib charts - scatter plots, histograms, bar charts, etc., and gain an understanding of how to edit titles, legends, axes and other essential ways to customise your data plots.

 These are the essential basics.

 The first practical lesson of graph plotting uses stock prices parsed from the internet, and you'll use these to plot a variety of useful charts, customising as you go, and creating your own style.
-The course then takes you through some more advanced geographic and 3D plotting techniques using Python plug-ins.
+The course then takes you through some more advanced geographic and 3D data plotting techniques using Python plug-ins.

-Data Visualization with Python and Matplotlib is - in our opinion - well worth the entry fee, even when the course is listed at full price, and this course will save you weeks or even months of torment.
+Data Visualization with Python and Matplotlib is - in our opinion - well worth the entry fee, even when the course is listed at full price, and this dataviz course will save you weeks or even months of torment.

-Tableau is fast becoming one of those data visualisation tools that everybody loves to use, and is really useful for early-stage analysts and Data Scientists who haven't yet mastered the process of programming their own visualisations.
+Tableau is fast becoming one of those data visualisation tools that everybody loves to use, and is really useful for early-stage analysts and Data Scientists who haven't yet mastered the process of programming their own data visualisations.

-Proficiency in D3 is one of those programming skills that is fast becoming a 'must have' for data scientists, and although there is quite a steep learning curve, once you have mastered the basics you quickly realise that with d3.js everything is possible (FYI - we use d3 extensively!).
+Graph plotting in D3 is one of those programming skills that is fast becoming a 'must have' for data scientists, and although there is quite a steep learning curve, once you have mastered the basics you quickly realise that with d3.js everything is possible (FYI - we use d3 extensively!).

 Just a quick note - at the time of writing, all these courses were deeply discounted.
 Having said that, Udemy discount courses differently across alternate currencies and geographic regions, so I can't guarantee that these courses will be discounted when you view them.